amahany/NegSpecCorpora/README.md

-# Negation and Speculation Corpora
+# Negation and Speculation Corpora in NLP

 The negation and speculation annotated corpora for multiple languages and various domains are listed in this table.